TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-Now we're going to run the comamnds that we saw earlier in the `Windows Abuse` section to exploit the `WriteDacl` permission on the domain.
+Now we’ll run the commands seen earlier in the `Windows Abuse` section to exploit the `WriteDacl` privilege on the domain.

 But after run this commands, we will upload [PowerView.ps1](https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/refs/heads/dev/Recon/PowerView.ps1) to the victim machine, because some of this commands are in `PowerShell` language: